 (Never "Guardian".)
 A per-capability, collection-wide permission (allow_* flags): duplicates, destruction, transfer restrictions, sale restrictions.
 A guard is either a guarantee that something can never occur, or a warning that it may occur within the collection — off = the guarantee (absolute stop, forever); on = the warning (tokens may opt in).
 Freezes at collection go-live.
 Guards exist to future-proof: no future platform feature can ever do the guarded thing inside a collection whose guard is off.
 The sale- and transfer-restriction guards gate only the per-copy count limits (sale_limit / transfer_limit), not the named states.

-The per-collection template for claim cost (per tier, required) and optional claim requirements.
-They have no lifecycle of their own — the stage badge on the page is the collection's; the single stage-coupled behavior is the go-Live gate: every tier needs data (a cost — free counts).
-Editable in every collection state, non-retroactive; a vendor imports them per source collection and edits its own copy.
+The per-collection template for claim cost (per tier) and optional claim requirements.
+They have no lifecycle of their own and — since R81 (2026-07-22) — no gate either: fully optional, shown as informational coverage on the collection checklist.
+The pricing gate lives on the vendor: before a vendor's Review/Live every tier must resolve to a cost on the vendor's copy ("Reviewed, stocked and priced").
+Editable in every collection state, non-retroactive; a vendor imports them per source collection (when present) and edits its own copy.

 Optional eligibility gates on a tier, always combined with AND, never OR (an empty set = anyone can claim).
-Variants: On a whitelist (V1); Holds tokens from a collection — never "holds a token" — collection_id + quantity ≥ 1; Has a stake — an NNS (ICP neuron) or SNS (ICRC-1 neuron) gate with optional minimum_stake and minimum_dissolve_delay (dissolve delay, not neuron age); a tier may carry one NNS and one SNS gate, both binding.
-The stake and token-hold gates are front-end V2; their backend schema ships in V1 — whitelist is the only requirement authorable in V1.
+Variants: On a whitelist (V1 — several selected lists merge into one de-duplicated eligible list: being on any one of them passes); Holds tokens from a collection — never "holds a token" — collection_id + quantity ≥ 1; Has a stake — an NNS (ICP neuron) or SNS (ICRC-1 neuron) gate with optional minimum_stake and minimum_dissolve_delay (dissolve delay, not neuron age); a tier may carry one NNS and one SNS gate, both binding.
+The stake gates are V1 (ratified 2026-07-22 — authorable, shown publicly, enforced and re-validated at settlement; hotkeyed neurons count; eligibility is a live check — one neuron backs claims across any number of drops, capped at a configurable claims-per-neuron limit per vendor (default 1) counted regardless of hotkeyed address, ruled 2026-07-22).
+Token-hold is front-end V2 (backend schema in V1, fail-closed) — V1 authorable requirements: whitelists + the two stake gates.

 Per-copy count limits (sale_limit, transfer_limit): how many times a copy may be sold or transferred.
 Gated by the sale- and transfer-restriction guards, frozen at token Review → Live (locked_sale_restrictions), authored per token in V2.
 In V1 every token is freely tradeable with no limits.